Cost of LivingUpdated May 2026

 How does Durham compare to other south cities?

-Among southern cities in our database, Durham ranks near the middle for rent prices.
+Among southern cities in our database, Durham ranks on the higher end for rent prices.
 Nearby alternatives include Cary and Raleigh.
 Use our comparison tool to see exact category-by-category differences.

 What factors affect rent prices costs in Durham?